 What Is Daycare Insurance?

-Daycare insurance is a specific type of business insurance that was designed to meet the unique needs of childcare businesses.
+Daycare insurance is a specific type of business insurance designed to meet the unique needs of childcare businesses.
 It provides business owners with much-needed daycare liability insurance coverage as well as business property coverage.
-Many policies come with a varied set of coverage options that allow business owners to build an insurance policy that caters to their daycare’s particular needs.
+Since kids are prone to accidents, it's imperative for daycare owners to be equipped with ample legal protection in case they get sued.

 Who Needs Daycare Insurance?

-Whether you operate your daycare business out of your home or have an established center dedicated to this service, you will want to consider daycare insurance.
-In many cases, this coverage is required.
+Whether you operate your daycare business out of your home or at a location far from it, you’ll want to think long and hard about getting daycare insurance.
+In fact, coverage is usually required.

 Daycare Business Insurance Offers Liability Protection

-We live in a litigious society.
-There are many instances wherein your daycare business may face a liability lawsuit.
-Even if the charges are dropped, the ensuing legal defense fees can be quite expensive.
-Liability insurance provides coverage for any court costs and legal fees associated with any covered event.
+We live in a quick-to-sue society.
+Many instances could arise where your daycare business faces a lawsuit.
+Even if the charges are dropped, the ensuing legal defense fees can be very expensive.
+Liability insurance covers court costs and legal fees associated with covered events.

-- General liability: This insurance is necessary for any business that welcomes the public onto its property.
-This provides coverage for property damage or personal injuries suffered by third-parties while they are in your place of business.
-This is particularly important when dealing with children as they have a tendency to get injured.
-In most cases, the injuries will be minor, but if an injury is severe enough to require medical attention, your facility may be liable for the expenses.
+- General liability: This coverage is necessary for any business that welcomes the public onto its property.
+It covers property damage and injuries suffered by third parties while they are on your property.
+This is particularly important when dealing with children, since they get injured easily.

 - Professional liability: This insurance covers your teachers and childcare workers.
-If your business is sued because a member of your staff has shown negligence or indifference to the children’s needs and safety, your business can be sued.
-Lawsuits can spring from mental, physical or emotional abuse of the children.
+Your business can get sued because a member of your staff is blamed for showing negligence of the children’s safety.
+Lawsuits can also spring from mental, physical, or emotional abuse of the children.

-- Commercial vehicle liability: This is required if your daycare business has company owned vehicles that are used to transport children to and from schools.
+- Commercial auto liability: This is required if your daycare business has company-owned vehicles used to transport children to and from schools.

-- Non-owned or for hire auto liability: If you or any of your workers are likely to be driving children in privately owned vehicles for the purposes of field-trips or other outings, your business can be held liable for injuries or property damage if the driver is in an accident.
-This insurance covers privately owned vehicles when they are being used for company business.
+- Non-owned or for-hire auto liability: If you, or any of your workers, drive children in privately owned vehicles for field trips, etc., your business can be held liable for injuries or property damage if the driver gets into an accident.
+This coverage protects privately owned vehicles when they are being used for company business.